-When you fund your trading account with Pepperstone, your money is held on trust in a segregated client bank account for your benefit and kept entirely separate from Pepperstone’s own funds, in compliance with ASIC and FCA client money rules.
+When you fund your trading account with Pepperstone, your money is held in a segregated client bank account for your benefit and kept entirely separate from Pepperstone’s own funds, in compliance with ASIC and FCA client money rules.

 All client funds are deposited into client segregated accounts held with top-tier banks, National Australia Bank (Australia) and Barclays (UK).